 We make darkly comic and beautifully colourful original dramas that have been winning acclaim at International Film Festivals…

-Made with a Bursary from Exeter Phoenix Digital and substantial support from a Crowdfunder campaign, A Penny For Them had it’s premiere screening at the 2 Short Nights Festival at the end of 2014 and went on to screen at a number of International Festivals around the world. ’An uptight English businessman is troubled by reoccurring nightmares of endlessly running for his life.
+Made with a Bursary from Exeter Phoenix Digital and a Crowdfunder campaign, A Penny For Them had it’s premiere screening at the 2 Short Nights Festival before going on to screen at a number of International Festivals around the world. ’An uptight English businessman is troubled by reoccurring nightmares of endlessly running for his life.
 He goes to see a Skandinavian sleep specialist who hypnotises him in an attempt to get to the root of his problem.
 What she discovers takes them both on a journey of unexpected consequence…’ Click Here To See Film

-The Nature of Angrove - This 23 min ‘gloriously colourful and curious tale of magic, martinis and maternal meddling…’ was first seen at the Exeter Phoenix in March 2012 before screening at the Tavistock Music & Arts Festival.
-It has since been screened at a number of International Film Festivals including the Portobello Film Festival, Cornwall Film Festival, Chagford Film Festival and Exeter’s 2 Short Nights Festival.
+The Nature of Angrove – This 23 min ‘gloriously colourful and curious tale of magic, martinis and maternal meddling…’ was first seen at the Exeter Phoenix before being screened at a number of International Film Festivals including the Portobello Film Festival, Cornwall Film Festival, Chagford Film Festival and Exeter’s 2 Short Nights .
 Click Here To See Film

 Mrs Lustleigh’s Fancies was made with a Bursary Award from Exeter Phoenix Digital.
-This ‘darkly comic and fabulously grotesque tale of greed, curiosity and fatal attraction…’ was awarded ‘Best Film’ on it’s premier screening at the 2 Short Nights Festival in October 2010.
+This ‘darkly comic and fabulously grotesque tale of greed, curiosity and fatal attraction…’ was awarded ‘Best Film’ on it’s premier screening at the 2 Short Nights Festival.
 It went on to screen at numerous Festivals in UK and Europe, and was shortlisted for ‘Best Film’ in the ‘Made in Kernow’ section at the Cornwall Film Festival.
 Click here to see film.